buildingSMART/IFC4.3.x-development/docs/schemas/domain/IfcRailDomain/PropertyEnumerations/PEnum_TypeOfDrivingDevice.md

 # PEnum_TypeOfDrivingDevice

-Enumeration of the different point machines used in railway.
+Enumeration of the different point machines used in railway.<!-- end of definition -->

 ## Items